mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 ## FAQ

 * Q: If `closeIdleSessions` is set to `false`, will the session ever close if the user just idles?
-* A: When `closeIdleSessions` is `false`, heartbeat requests will effectively keep the session active for as long as the user is online and has at least one tab open, using up memory.
+* A: When `closeIdleSessions` is `false`, heartbeat requests will effectively keep the session active for as long as the user has at least one tab open, using up server memory.
 * Q: Will Tomcat's session-to-disk storage help with memory consumption?
 * A: No. Session-to-disk only works for passivated sessions, which doesn't happen by default.
 That also requires all session objects to implement `Serializable`.